 Elkhorn Ghost Town State Park

-- Things to See, Ghost Towns, State Parks
+- Things to See, Ghost Towns, City and State Parks

 - General info

 Wander through a once-thriving silver mining town.
 Booming in 1870, Elkhorn, with only a few residents, is now considered a ghost town by many.
 Many of the original buildings are still intact though they are privately owned.
 Two buildings that have not been renovated are the Fraternity Hall and Gillian Hall, both of which you can explore.
 An old cemetery holds the tragic memory of the 1888 diphtheria epidemic during which many children died.

 The Elkhorn Mine was discovered in 1870 by Peter Wye, a native of Switzerland.
 Peter Weiss, William Hahn, and Herman Koch had discovered the first mine in this area only two years earlier.